 Ketogenic diets, fasting, and exercise have all demonstrated the ability to extend healthspan and lifespan, possibly through mechanisms mediated by beta-hydroxybutyrate (BHB).
-However, the precise effects of BHB on the cellular mechanisms of aging are not well understood.
+However, scientists don't fully understand the precise effects of BHB on the cellular mechanisms of aging.
 Findings of a 2018 study suggest that BHB administration and fasting both reduce senescence in mice.

-Senescence occurs when a damaged cell terminates its normal cycles of growth and reproduction for the purpose of preventing the accumulation of damaged DNA or mitochondria.
-While senescence plays a vital role in human development and wound healing, the accumulation of senescent cells is associated with diseases of aging such as Alzheimer's disease, Parkinson's disease, cardiovascular disease, type 2 diabetes, and glaucoma.
+Senescence occurs when a damaged cell terminates its normal growth and reproduction cycles to prevent the accumulation of damaged DNA or mitochondria.
+While senescence plays a vital role in human development and wound healing, the proliferation of senescent cells is associated with diseases of aging such as Alzheimer's disease, Parkinson's disease, cardiovascular disease, type 2 diabetes, and glaucoma.
 Lifestyle habits or drugs that increase beta-hydroxybutyrate may extend healthspan and reduce disease risk by slowing the rate of senescence.

 The researchers conducted an experiment that involved culturing human vascular endothelial (i.e., blood vessel cells) from the umbilical cord and aorta, followed by an experiment with mice.
-To compare the effects of BHB supplementation and fasting, the researchers fed one group of mice a normal diet, then randomly assigned the mice to receive an injection of BHB or a placebo after they had fasted for just five hours.
+To compare the effects of BHB supplementation and fasting, the researchers fed one group of mice a regular diet.
+They then randomly assigned the mice to receive an injection of BHB or a placebo after fasting for just five hours.
 Using a second group of mice, the researchers randomly assigned half of the group to fast for 72 hours and the other half to eat normally.
-In both the cell culture and mice experiments, the researchers measured changes in gene expression and metabolic activity.
+The researchers measured changes in gene expression and metabolic activity in the cell culture and mice experiments.

-Prior to this study, it was not known whether Oct4 was active in adult cells; however, these results demonstrate that fasting or BHB administration activates youth-associated DNA factors that reduce senescence in mice and cell culture.
+Before this study, whether Oct4 was active in adult cells was unknown; however, these results demonstrate that fasting or BHB administration activates youth-associated DNA factors that reduce senescence in mice and cell cultures.
 Future studies are needed to translate these results into relevant use for humans because humans have very different nutritional needs than mice and cells in culture.

-Gout is a painful, debilitating disease that affects more than 8 million people living in the United States.
+Gout is a painful, debilitating disease affecting more than 8 million people in the United States.
 The condition arises when uric acid crystals form in and around the joints, causing inflammation, pain, and impaired mobility.
 Evidence from a 2017 study suggests that beta-hydroxybutyrate inhibits the activity of the NLRP3 inflammasome, reducing symptoms of gout.

 Inflammasomes are large, intracellular complexes that detect and respond to internal and external threats.
-Activation of inflammasomes has been implicated in a host of inflammatory disorders.
-The NLRP3 inflammasome, in particular, triggers the release of the pro-inflammatory proteins interleukin (IL)-1 beta and IL-18 and drives pyroptosis, a form of cell death that is triggered by pro-inflammatory signals and closely linked with inflammation.
+Activation of inflammasomes drives a host of inflammatory disorders.
+The NLRP3 inflammasome, in particular, triggers the release of the proinflammatory proteins interleukin (IL)-1 beta and IL-18 and drives pyroptosis, a form of cell death triggered by proinflammatory signals and closely linked with inflammation.
 Because BHB inhibits NLRP3 activation, it may be an effective treatment for gout or other chronic inflammatory issues.

 The study involved rats that are prone to developing gout.
-The investigators fed one group of the rats a normal diet and fed another group a ketogenic diet.
-After one week, they measured ketones present in the animals' urine.
-They found that the ketogenic diet-induced production of beta-hydroxybutyrate, which in turn protected the animals against uric acid-induced elevations in IL-1 beta.
-Examination of the animals' joints revealed that the rats that ate the ketogenic diet had less joint inflammation than those fed a normal diet.
+The investigators fed one group of rats a regular diet and another a ketogenic diet.
+After one week, they measured the ketones in the animals' urine.
+They found that the ketogenic diet boosted beta-hydroxybutyrate production, protecting the animals against uric acid-induced elevations in IL-1 beta.
+Examination of the animals' joints revealed that the rats that ate the ketogenic diet had less joint inflammation than those fed a regular diet.